syncfusion-content/blazor-docs/blazor/diagram-component/data-binding.md

 * The `ID` property is used to define the unique field of each JSON data.

-* The `ParentID` property is used to defines the parent field which builds the relationship between ID and parent field.
+* The `ParentID` property is used to define the parent field which builds the relationship between ID and parent field.

 * The `Root` property is used to define the root node for the diagram populated from the data source.